On Finding a Subset of Healthy Individuals from a Large Population: Problem Setup

+We observe the outputs corresponding to $M$ independent realizations of the input variables, and denote the inputs and the corresponding observations by $\{\matX, \uy\}$.
+Here, $\matX$ is an $M \times N$ matrix, with its $i^{\text{th}}$ row representing the $i^{\text{th}}$ realization of the input variables, and $\uy$ is an $M\times 1$ vector, with its $i^{\text{th}}$ component representing the $i^{\text{th}}$ observed output.
+Note that, the independence assumption across the input variables and across different observations implies that each entry in $\matX$ is independent and identically distributed (i.i.d.).
 Let $L \le N - K$.
 We consider the problem of finding \emph{a set} of $L$ inactive variables given the observation set, $\{\matX, \uy\}$.
 That is, we wish to find an index set $S_{H} \subset S^c$ such that $|S_{H}| = L$.
 In particular, our goal is to derive information theoretic bounds on the number of observations (measurements/group tests) required to find a set of $L$ inactive variables with the probability of error exponentially decreasing with the number of observations.
 Here, an error event occurs if the chosen inactive set contains one or more active variables.
 Now, one way to find $L$ inactive variables is to find all the active variables and then choose any $L$ variables from the complement set.
 Thus, existing bounds on $M$ for finding the active set are an upper bound on the number of observations required for solving our problem.
 However, intuitively speaking, fewer observations should suffice to find $L$ inactive variables, since we do not need to find the full active set.
 This is confirmed by our results presented in the next section.